iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

-[format](/doc/user-guide/dvc-file-format) as the file we created in the [previous section](/doc/get-started/add-files) to track `data.csv`, except in this case it has additional information that `model.pkl` depends on `train.py` and `data.csv`, and `python train.py data.csv` is required to build it.
+[format](/doc/user-guide/dvc-file-format) as the file we created in the [previous section](/doc/get-started/add-files) to track `data.csv`, except in this case it has additional information that `model.pkl` depends on `train.py` and `data.csv`, and the command `python train.py data.csv` is required to build it.